MegaPast2Future/mallorn/README.md

 # mallorn
 `mallorn` is an R package for calculating expected Phylogenetic Diversity and Evolutionary Distinctiveness

 This package provides functions for calculating probabilistic phylogenetic diversity metrics.
-These functions are designed to work with extinction probabilities but they would also work in cases where species have variable probabilities of being found in a plot or grid cell.
+These metrics are neccesary when there is uncertainty whether a taxon is present or absent in a community.
+This uncertainty could arise, for example, from sampling uncertainty, the continuous output of a species distribution model, or a species' extinction probability.
+If the probability of species being in a community is binary (0 or 1), you can use the functions in the [`picante`](https://cran.r-project.org/web/packages/picante/index.html) pacakge.
+But if the probability of species being in a community is 0.67, you need to use the probablistic metrics found in `mallorn`.

 Warning!
 This package is still in developement.
 Use it with caution.